Renters Insurance: What You Need To KnowJune 10, 2021

 - Injury to visitors due to an accident for which you may have been liable

 - Damage to possessions of guests while in your home if accidentally damaged by you

 - Loss of use living expenses in the event your apartment becomes unlivable

-Your landlord’s policy may help with some of your expenses as a tenant in his or her property, but that coverage may not be guaranteed.
-Consider that the landlord is creating a policy agreement between the landlord and the insurance company, and that agreement is not something you, as the tenant, have any control over.
+Your landlord’s policy may help with some of your expenses as a tenant in his or her property, but it is not always guaranteed.
+Consider that the landlord is creating a policy agreement between the themselves and the insurance company, and that agreement is not something you, as the tenant, have any control over.
 Therefore, it is important to have your own policy.

 Renters Insurance Cost

-Sales of residential homes in Ontario were 30,489 in April 2021, which was more than double the number of sales the year before and surpassing sales records for the month of April.
-The home sale prices were 46.2% above the five-year average, and the average resale price in this area was $869,768.
+Sales of residential homes in Ontario were $30,489 in April 2021, which was more than double the number of sales the year before and surpassing sales records for the month of April.
+Home sale prices were 46.2% above the five-year average, and the average resale price in this area was $869,768.